roman-mueller/puppet4-sandbox/README.md

 ---- ping statistics ----
 2 replies max: 67.98 min: 29.86 avg: 48.92
 ```

+# Security
+This repository is meant as a non-production playground setup.
+It is not a guide on how to setup a secure Puppet environment.

+In particular this means:

+- Auto signing is enabled, every node that connects to the puppetserver is automatically signed.
+- MCollective uses a PSK and no SSL.
+- The MCollective client gets deployed on every agent that connects to the puppetserver.
+- Passwords or PSKs are not randomized and easily guessable.

+For a non publicly reachable playground this should be acceptable.

 # Hacks
 I wrote a shell provisioner ("puppetupgrade.sh") which updates `puppet-agent` before running it for the first time.